Elias6970/musicPdfManager/README.md

 #### **Lógica aplicación**
 + La aplicación no efectua los cambios hasta que no se acabe de clasificar una obra entera.

-# Versions
-python 3.12.0
-pip 23.1.2

-# IMPORTANT
-The standalone only work if it has the data directory in the same folder as the exe

 # TODO
-`Make the standalone`

 `Transale the app and add the options for languages`

 `Add the option to make prefabs for selecting scores like x1 0boe,x2 flute,x4 clarinet, etc. And its name is wood wind`